42thlab/arkis-docs/docs/api/node.md

 ### HTTP Request

-`GET /api/v1/node/:uuid/`
+`GET /api/v1/node/:id/`

 ### Query Parameters

 Parameter | Description
 --------- | -----------
-uuid | The UUID of the node to retrieve
+id | The UUID of the node to retrieve

 ## Destroy a cluster